Confused between under-construction and a ready-to-move-in property? Let us help you decide

 May 31, 2022

 Naveen, an employee in one of the reputed IT companies in Chennai, wanted to invest in a property.
 But he wanted to be doubly sure before taking a call, considering the level of investment.
-As he scanned through some brochures he had collected, Naveen seemed confused about whether a ready flat or an under-construction one would be a better choice.
+As he scanned through some brochures for 2 and 3 BHK flats for sale in Chennai he had collected, Naveen seemed confused about whether a ready flat or an under-construction one would be a better choice.
 While both seemed to have pros and cons, he figured that the latter was more logical.
 Here’s why:

 Pocket-friendly: Location, carpet area, amenities, etc., are some of the major driving forces for choosing a property.
 However, the price of the property is still one of the primary deciding factors.
 Under-construction properties are always more budget-friendly than ready-to-move-in ones.
 There’s a 10-30% price difference, and you get the flexibility to pay a lower amount in the initial stages as payment plans are spread over the entire construction period.